 Ffion brings to the practice her experience in the residential and commercial sectors; on a variety of projects ranging from social housing, all the way to a distillery.

 Róisín joined ABW in 2018 after completing her Masters at The University of Liverpool.
 Róisín is studying for her Part III qualification and assists on a variety of projects – from sketch design and throughout the construction process.

 Róisín is also a PlacEd Ambassador and volunteers with the PlacEd Academy.

-Emma joined ABW in September 2019 after completing her BA in Architecture at the University of Liverpool and is currently completing her professional placement before returning to university.
-Emma assists on a variety of projects at all stages of the construction process
+Myles joined ABW in September 2021 after completing his BA in Architecture at the University of Liverpool and is currently completing his professional placement before returning to university.
+Myles assists on a variety of projects at all stages of the construction process

 Helen has been with ABW for four years and deals with administration and marketing.
 Having studied languages in Paris and worked throughout Europe, Helen brings her experience and language skills to the practice.